eresearchqut/ontvisc/README.md

 # Running QC step
 By default the pipeline will run a quality control check of the raw reads using NanoPlot.

-- Run only the quality control step to have a preliminary look at the data before proceeding with downstream analysis by specifying the ```--qc_only``` parameter.
+- Run only the quality control step to have a preliminary look at the data before proceeding with downstream analyses by specifying the ```--qc_only``` parameter.

-# Pre-processing reads (optional)
+# Pre-processing reads
+During this step, read names iun the fastq files will be trimmed after the first whitespace, for compatiblity purposes with all downstream tools.

-Raw read can be trimmed of adapters and/or quality filtered.
+Reads can also be optionally trimmed of adapters and/or quality filtered.
 - Search for presence of adapters in sequences reads using [`Porechop ABI`](https://github.com/rrwick/Porechop) by specifying the ``--adapter_trimming`` parameter.
 Porechop ABI parameters can be specified using ```--porechop_options '{options}'```.
 Please refer to the Porechop manual.
 To limit the search to known adapters listed in [`adapter.py`](https://github.com/bonsai-team/Porechop_ABI/blob/master/porechop_abi/adapters.py), just specify the ```--adapter_trimming``` option.
 To search ab initio for adapters on top of known adapters, specify ```--adapter_trimming --porechop_options '-abi'```.